Online MBA in Arizona

 3. University of Phoenix

-You can choose a concentration by putting in an extra 15 credit hours in a elective course of your choice.
+You can choose a concentration by taking an additional 15 credit hours in an elective track of your choice.
 Choose from these eight concentrations: Health Care Management, Human Resource Management, Energy Management, Global Management, Project Management, Marketing, Technology Management, and Accounting.

 4. Grand Canyon University